mitre/ElectionGuardVerifier.jl/docs/src/index.md

 [Julia](https://julialang.org/) programming language.
 Follow the instructions at the Julia web site to download and install the system on your computer.

+## Design Goal

+Our goal is to write easily understood correct code.
+We follow Donald Knuth advice on writing software:

+>  Instead of imagining that our main task is to instruct a
+>  *computer* what to do, let us concentrate rather on
+>  explaining to *human beings* what we want a computer to do.